ygorcosta/wedeploy.com/ui/src/pages/tutorials/nodejs/make-a-change.md

 ###### See it live

-Go check your project's URL again and you should see the text change to "You Rock!" because let's be honest, you do!
+Give it a few moments and then go check your project's URL again.
+Tou should see the text change to "You Rock!" because let's be honest, you do!

 <aside>

 ###### <span class="icon-16-star"></span> Pro Tip

 Want to make your Node.js Service the primary service so that it is served to your project's root url (`<your-project-id>.wedeploy.io`)?
-Perfect, that is extremely easy to do by going to the settings tab of your project's dashboard and selecting a _Home Service_.
+Perfect, that is extremely easy to do.
+Go to the settings tab of your project's dashboard and select a _Home Service_.

 </aside>